apache/camel/README.txt

 The following provides more details on the included cryptographic
 software:
-   * camel-ftp can be configured for secure file transfers
-   * camel-mail can be configured for secure email communications
-   * camel-cxf can be configured for secure web service communications
+   * camel-ahc can be configured to use https
    * camel-crypto can be used for secure communications
+   * camel-cxf can be configured for secure communications
+   * camel-ftp can be configured for secure communications
+   * camel-gae can be configured for secure communications
+   * camel-http can be configured to use https
+   * camel-http4 can be configured to use https
    * camel-jasypt can be used for secure communications
    * camel-jetty can be configured to use https
-   * camel-http can be configured to use https
-   * camel-http4 can be configured to use https
+   * camel-mail can be configured for secure communications
-   * camel-gae can be configured for secure communications
+   * camel-nagios can be configured for secure communications
    * camel-xmlsecurity can be configured for secure communications